 Some surgeries also bypass part of the intestine, so you absorb fewer calories and lose weight.

 Today, most weight loss surgeries use small cuts -- known as “laparoscopic” surgery -- instead of a big one.
 The surgeon makes five to six of these small cuts in the belly.
 They insert tiny tools and a camera through these holes, then operates while watching a video screen.

-If that’s not possible, he may need to make one large cut along the middle of the belly.
+If that’s not possible, they may need to make one large cut along the middle of the belly.

 Types of Weight Loss Surgery

 Roux-en-Y Gastric Bypass Surgery

 During this surgery, the surgeon first divides the stomach into two parts, one large and one small.
 They then staple the small stomach portion to make a small pouch.

 Next, they disconnect the stomach pouch from the first part of the small intestine (the duodenum).
-Then he reconnects the stomach to the second part of the small intestine (the jejunum).This is the bypass.
+Then they reconnect the stomach to the second part of the small intestine (the jejunum).This is the bypass.

 After gastric bypass, you feel fuller after eating less food, so you lose weight.
 The bypass also makes you absorb fewer calories, so you drop more pounds.

 Laparoscopic Adjustable Gastric Banding

 With this procedure, the surgeon uses laparoscopic tools to place an inflatable silicone band around the upper stomach.
-He tightens the band so the stomach becomes a small pouch with a narrow outlet.
+They tighten the band so the stomach becomes a small pouch with a narrow outlet.